Healthcare & Insurance

 Naltrexone and Acamprosate Research

-Researchers are working to understand the effectiveness of using both naltrexone and acamprosate to treat those with alcohol use disorder.
-Studies related to these drugs have been underway for decades to better understand the relationship between them and the outcome of substance use disorders, including one completed by the VA Palo Alto Health Care System in California.
+Researchers are working to understand the effectiveness of using both Naltrexone and acamprosate to treat those with alcohol use disorder.
+Studies related to these drugs have been underway for decades to better understand the relationship between them and the outcome of substance use disorders.

 Contingency Management for Stimulant Use Disorder